stephenhutchings/night-owl/README.md

 Night Owl is a static site generator which prioritises speed over flexibility.

-Night Owl provides:
+Night Owl features:

 - Zero-config by default
 - File-based routing, with configurable URLs
 - One-to-many pages
 - Pug, Markdown or JavaScript templates
-- Build, watch and serve
+- Build, watch and serve commands

-### Why not use another tool?
+## Why not use another tool?

-The driving purpose behind Night Owl is to provide a fast tool to develop static sites using the Pug templating library.
-Of all the different template engines, Pug reduces HTML to a beautiful syntax.
-However, most SSGs fail to deliver an ergonomic development experience because of Pug's slow template compilation.
+The driving purpose behind Night Owl is to provide a fast tool to develop static sites using Pug templates.
+Of all the different templating languages, Pug reduces HTML down into an extraordinarily elegant syntax.
+However, most static site generators (SSG) fail to deliver an ergonomic development experience because of Pug's slow template compilation.

 Night Owl aims to avoid this slowdown by separating the rendering and compilation steps.
 Templates use incremental compilation – they are only